Keyboard shortcuts

 The generated WeaveFFI module exposes:

-• Greeter.greeting(_:_:) — returns a Greeting object with .message and .lang properties
+• Greeter.greeting(_:_:) — returns a Greeting instance with .message and .lang properties; deinit calls the Rust destructor automatically.

-• Greeting — a class wrapping the opaque Rust pointer, with automatic cleanup on deinit
+• Greeting — the wrapper class around the opaque Rust pointer.

-Select an iOS Simulator target in Xcode and press Cmd+R. The app should display “Hello, Swift!” when you tap the button.
+• Select an iOS Simulator target and press Cmd+R.

-Undefined symbols for architecture arm64Check that the static library is linked and the library search path is correct.
+Undefined symbols for architecture arm64Static library not linked or the search path is wrong.

-Module 'CWeaveFFI' not foundEnsure the header search path points to generated/c/.
+Module 'CWeaveFFI' not foundHeader search path does not point at generated/c/.

 Next steps